Stay Updated With New Products + Industry Insights

 Water pH Challenges in Arid and Irrigated Regions

 If your irrigation water pH is above about 7.4, it's likely loaded with bicarbonates.
-Extension guidelines note that water with pH >7.4 and bicarbonate levels above ~90 mg/L (1.5 meq/L) can pose serious issues.
+Rather than a single threshold, bicarbonate impact follows a tiered pattern:

 Problems Caused by High Bicarbonates: